Stuart Middleton is the Creative Director and shareholder of Card Factory Plc, the 800+ store nationwide retailer of Cards & Gifts.

 Outside the Wolves he's active in other sports and supports various charities.

-On a weekend if he's not watching the rugby or Liverpool he always finds time to walk his two chocolate Labradors (Rolo and Harvey) and occasionally see's his family.
+On a weekend if he's not watching the rugby or Liverpool he always finds time to walk his two chocolate Labradors (Rolo and Harvey).

 Norman, a Scottish Chartered Accountant,is a Non-executive Director and as Chairman of the Audit Committee